daronphang/coding_resources/docker/kubernetes/basics.md

 ## Imperative vs Declarative:
 - Imperative refers to how a program opereates, Declarative focuses on what it should accomplish (end state).
 - RUN, CREATE, UPDATE are Imperative.
+- -Middle ground is using Imperative objects such as create -f file.yml.
 - APPLY is Declarative; requires understanding of YAML keys and values and easiest to automate.
+- Overall, don't mix three approaches.